-The basemap presented in Section 2 provides a detailed map of habitats across Buckinghamshire, enabling an assessment of the type, extent and spatial attributes of habitats.
+The basemap presented in Section 2 provides a detailed map of habitats across Milton Keynes, enabling an assessment of the type, extent and spatial attributes of habitats.
 However, it does not include an assessment of habitat quality (condition).
 It would be possible to create such a map based on existing data, combined with a number of careful assumptions developed recently for a project for the OxCam Arc Local Natural Capital Plan Project.
-The opportunity maps presented in Sections 4 and 5 are focussed on creating new habitats, rather than enhancing existing ones, hence mapping habitat quality would provide a more complete understanding of Buckinghamshire's natural capital assets by highlighting requirements for habitat restoration.
-The data could also be used to create a baseline biodiversity assessment using the Biodiversity Metric 2.0 tool (that assigns the number of biodiversity units to each habitat parcel based on the condition and distinctiveness of the habitat).
+A similar project is currently underway in Buckinghamshire.
+The opportunity maps presented in Sections 4 and 5 are focussed on creating new habitats, rather than enhancing existing ones, hence mapping habitat quality would provide a more complete understanding of Milton Keynes's natural capital assets by highlighting requirements for habitat restoration.
+The data could also be used to create a baseline biodiversity assessment using the Biodiversity Metric tool (that assigns the number of biodiversity units to each habitat parcel based on the condition and distinctiveness of the habitat).
 This is a new approach to enable local authorities to monitor whether they are achieving net gain in biodiversity.